FoxDotBuild/OpenSCAD-Class/PITCHME.md

 # What We're Doing Today

+ * Learn how to build 3D models on a computer
+ * Learn how to print / cut them on the machines

+---

 # What Is It?

  * It allows you to TYPE OUT descriptions that are transformed into 3D designs.